 It’s often a case of feast or famine.
 During the feasts, sock away a lot of them money and don’t be tempted to spend widely.
 It’ll see you through those leaner months.
 This is particularly true if you’re paying off students loans or something like that.

-What about Private Teaching?
+What about Private Teaching and your Average Salary?

 If you teach in Korea, you probably already know that private English teaching in illegal, according to the Korean government.
 That said, many teachers certainly do it, including myself!